 This is an entry-level white label that won Gold at the San Francisco Spirit Awards.
 It’s an alternative to those who are not looking to pay a lot of money for their whiskey, but still want to enjoy a fine taste when they open up a bottle.

-Even if you are not a whiskey fan, you know what Jim Bean is.
+Even if you are not a whiskey fan, you know what Jim Beam is.
 It’s one of the most recognizable whiskey/alcohol brands that anyone can pick off a shelf.
 It’s a bog-standard white label bourbon that also comes in a wide variety of flavors.
 Honey, Maple, Cinnamon – you name it.
-Jim Bean is fairly affordable, but you can get the Distiller’s Masterpiece for $250.
+Jim Beam is fairly affordable, but you can get the Distiller’s Masterpiece for $250.

 We mentioned Wild Turkey earlier.
 According to some, it’s a “classier” version of Jim Beam.
 It’s still a go-to for old-fashioned folks in the American South.
 The taste is straight-forward and simple.
 The way alcohol should be when you’re looking to just have a class of no-nonsense.

 Irish comrades, we know this one is for you.
 It’s probably the best selling and well-known Irish whiskey.
 The standard Jameson is twelve-years-old, but there is a premium version that has been aged for eighteen-years.
 Jameson is so popular that bars can go through twenty bottles a day.
 Imagine how many they got through during St. Patrick’s Day?